abhishekpatel946/React-Assignment-10/README.md

 Feature
 ```
-1. upComing reminder not works as of now.
+1. Date & Time not updated.
 ```